sonatype-nexus-community/DevAudit/README.md

 For running audits over SSH from the DevAudit container it is not necessary to mount the local root at `/hostroot`.

+Troubleshooting
+---
+If you encounter a bug or other issue with DevAudit there are a couple of things you can enable to help us resolve it:
+- Use the -d option to enable debugging output.
+Diagnostic information will be emitted during the audit run.
+- On Linux use the DEVAUDIT_TRACE variable to enable tracing program execution.
+The value of this variable must be in the format for [Mono tracing](http://www.mono-project.com/docs/debug+profile/debug/#tracing-program-execution) e.g you can set DEVAUDIT_TRACE=N:DevAudit.AuditLibrary to trace all the calls made to the audit library duing an audit.